NearbyShops/Nearby-Shops-Android-app-Deprecated/README.md

 ### Commercial Use Requires License

-We [pay the developers](#contributor-compensation-program) who contribute to this open-source project.
-This project is free only for non-commercial use, experimentation, testing and trial purpose but commercial use requires license.
+Enough Exploitation of Developers and Artists.
+If you are just looking for some free code and dont care to support Developers ... you are not welcome here !

+More and more developers are turning away from open-source.
+Because unpaid working hours have become a sad reality of open-source work.
+Please read https://medium.com/@kitze/github-stars-wont-pay-your-rent-8b348e12baed.

+Developers have families also.
+We have our bills to pay.

+Dont be responsible for exploitation of developers and artists.
+If you want to use the source code for commercial use.
+Please pay the license fee.
 For more information please visit https://nearbyshops.co

 <img src="https://github.com/SumeetMoray/Nearby-Shops-End-User-Android-app/blob/master/media/nearby-shops-logo-small.png" width="140">